Hammer/Weight

 - remember: repairs may only be made with manufacturer supplied parts

-- replace or repair torn straps BEFORE the next practice session or
+- replace or repair torn straps BEFORE the next practice session or competition with that implement

-- duct tape, athletic tape, electrical tape - are not manufacturer supplied parts
+- duct tape, athletic tape, electrical tape are not manufacturer supplied parts

 - Both: inspect the handles for cracks or burrs